iceflying/Alfred2Workflows/README.md

     The information contains Repository Full Name, Main Language and Description.

     PS: The link of GitHub search page is at the bottom of the result list.

+- Password Generator

+    Password Generator can generate random passowrd.
+The length of password is given as parameter in Alfred or 15 as default.

+    Press enter will copy the generated password into clipboard and automatically paste to front most app.